 Lack of sleep can affect your gut heath—and vice versa.
 “A growing number of studies now suggest that the vast and diverse microbial ecosystem of the gut has its own daily rhythms,” says The Sleep Doctor Michael Breus, PhD.
 “These microbiome rhythms appear to be deeply entwined with circadian rhythms—research suggests that both circadian and microbial rhythms are capable of influencing and disrupting the other.”
 One way your gut influences sleep is through the production of the chemical serotonin, which influences your sleep/wake cycle.
 “If asked, most people would say serotonin is created in the brain—however, more than 80 percent of serotonin created in the body is created in the gut,” Dr. Angle says.
 “Serotonin plays an important role across a wide variety of conditions, and can contribute to sleep problems.”
-Here are 50 more surprising things about your brain you didn’t know.

 Your sympathetic nervous system is on high alert

 For many people, stress can manifest in gut-related symptoms.
 “Digestive problems often go hand-in-hand with stress and stress-related mental disorders,” says Linda Rinaman, PhD, a psychology professor at Florida State University who’s done research on the gut-brain connection.
 Dr. Rinaman describes how the gut and brain are constantly talking to each other via the vagus nerve, which runs the length of the body from the brain down the spine and to tailbone, touching all points along the way.
 It’s a vast two-way network relaying messages to and from the brain and the gastrointestinal tract.
 This may be the reason why we get “butterflies” when we’re nervous.
 “During emotional stress and anxiety, the sympathetic nervous system takes over and essentially shuts down gut functions—you don’t need to digest your food when you’re being chased by a bear,” Dr. Rinaman says.
 In other words, work or home stress can trigger a “fight or flight” reaction; your body will shunt blood away from your intestine to your extremities.
 “Gut movements will slow down, and this by itself can create a feeling of nausea, and make the stress seem worse.”
 Over time, chronic stress can take its toll on your gut.
 Stress management strategies can help, as can eating a healthy diet rich in nutrients and fiber (and not a lot of sugar) to feed the “good bacteria” in your gut microbiome, Dr. Rinaman says.
-Here are foods that boost your good gut bacteria.

 You need to get more exercise

-According to Harvard Medical School, moving your body helps move your bowels.
+Moving your body helps move your bowels.
 “Exercise-induced alterations in the autonomic nervous system [which controls bodily functions] of the gastrointestinal tract are thought to influence colonic and possibly small bowel motility,” Dr. Ramdhaney says.
 The release of hormones called prostaglandins can rev up your GI tract, and make you more likely to go.
 “This is the same phenomenon we see with exercise-induced diarrhea, hence the benefits of exercise in improving constipation,” Dr. Ramdhaney says.
 In short, one of the surprising reasons you’re constipated can be that you’re not getting enough exercise.

 Your vagus nerve is overacting